Art + Design

 ARTG 6600.
 Experience Design Studio 2: Group and Interpersonal.
 4 Hours.

 Offers students an opportunity to learn a human-centered design perspective and to develop experience design competency in the complex context of interpersonal and group interactions.
 Experience design is a holistic approach that investigates the human experience in specific situations in order to improve its quality.
 Students study the person-to-person aspect of human-centered design through readings and in-class activities, as well as practice applying its perspectives, models, and theories to the project process.
 Students are asked to participate in class discussions and create compelling experience design projects to address the needs, desires, fears, and aspirations of their audience.

 ARTG 6900.
 Special Topics in Design.
 4 Hours.

 Explores focused research topics relevant to the graduate program curriculum.
 Undergraduate students may seek permission of program coordinator or instructor.
-May be repeated up to three times.
+May be repeated up to five times.

-Examines emerging research and critical practices in information design and visualization.
+Examines emerging research and critical practices in design.
 Offers students an opportunity to develop the visual and verbal expression of the thesis through writing, discussion, presentation, and critique.

 ARTG 7996.
 Thesis Continuation.
 0 Hours.

 Offers students continuing thesis supervision by members of the department.

 ARTH 5100.
 Contemporary Art Theory and Criticism.
 4 Hours.